 Our approach—while generalist—is not generic.
-We start with fundamental concepts and theories all students in communication need to understand and then we allow for individuals to tailor the major to suit their individual interests with a choice of elective courses.
-So all students are prepared to think, discover and interact well in a variety of contexts after they graduate.
+We start with fundamental concepts and theories all students in communication need to understand and then we allow individuals to tailor the major to suit their own interests through elective courses.
+All of our students are prepared to think, discover and interact well in a variety of contexts after they graduate.

-The Department of Communication Studies houses both liberal arts and a pre-professional majors, offering three courses of study:
+The department of communication studies houses both liberal arts and pre-professional majors, offering three courses of study: